 Return to the junction with the spur trail to Eagle Rock Viewpoint and turn right down Oak Woodlands Trail.
 This track descends 2/3 of a mile through more shady oaks to return to Dairy Creek Road.
 This trail is more gradual than Eagle Rock Nature Trail, so feel free to reverse the direction of the loop if you would like a longer easier ascent.

 At the bottom of Oak Woodlands Trail, at the northeast corner of the loop, turn left and walk half a mile back to the trailhead.
-Halfway down the road, you will pass marker 16 on the right.
-Here you will find a picnic table under the shade of sycamores along the creek.
+Halfway down the road, you will pass marker 16 on the right where a picnic table sits under the shade of sycamores along the creek.
 The guide for the nature trail describes this as the start of “Three Bridges Trail.”
 Curiously, only one bridge is visible and no trail beyond it is apparent.
-There is a bizarrely twisted sycamore next to the bridge that is worth taking a look at.
+A bizarrely twisted sycamore next to the bridge is worth taking a look at.

 Back on Dairy Creek Road, the hike concludes shortly after passing Eagle Rock Nature Trail.
 No permit is required for this 2.4-mile hike in El Chorro Regional Park.
 Dogs are allowed on leash.
 Bicycles are not allowed on the dirt trails.
 It is typically free to enter the park.
-However, on weekends and holidays between April and September, there is a $3 day use fee.
+However, on weekends and holidays between April and September, the park has a $3 day use fee.

 To get to the trailhead: From Highway One, 5.5 miles northwest of San Luis Obispo and 7 miles southeast of Morro Bay, turn north at the light on Dairy Creek Road (across the street from Cuesta College).
 Drive into El Chorro Regional Park and proceed 3/4 of a mile through the park.
 Leave your vehicle in the lot to the left of the gate that blocks vehicle traffic and begin hiking of Dairy Creek Road.